I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 My Name is Lucy Barton- Elizabeth Strout- Just love this regular lady.

 Lucy by the Sea- Elizabeth Strout- Ya gotta find what works and stick with it.
 Also my sister told me that getting back together with an ex is like trying to stick poop back up your butt.
 Which I thought about while reading this.
-And I have to agree, is hilariously true.
+I will endorse this message.

 Lost- Annie Ernaux- I have so, so, so many thoughts on this wonderful and terrible book.
 Mostly it is dull as fuck (surprising given the lascivious content!).
 I think the thing that I loved about this book is that the thing about living which can be most exciting— falling in love with someone and being all consumed by desire and insecurity— is the most horridly boring thing to read about.
 How hilarious.